WiMoVE-OSS/docs/docs/setup/ansible_setup.md

     ```bash
     eval "$(ssh-agent -s)"
     ```
     to start ssh-agent.
-Now, we need to load your private key by running (depending on the location of your key file)
+Now, you need to load your private key by running (depending on the location of your key file)
     ```bash
     ssh-add ~/.ssh/id_rsa
     ```